marisacross/pgc_engima_ptsd_networks_analysis/README.md

 Before beginning analysis, please review the following articles which are ESSENTIAL to understanding the execution of this pipeline.

--   ***[Ross et al. 2021 Resolution limit-free community detection reveals unique patterns of resting-state network connectivity in posttraumatic stress disorder: A PGC-ENIGMA PTSD Consortium investigation ](https://www.medrxiv.org/content/10.1101/2021.06.24.21259102v1)*** *This is pre-print that describes the original investigation with the ENGIMA PTSD resting-state set, led by Marisa C. Ross, PhD*
+-   ***[Ross et al. 2021 Resolution limit-free community detection reveals unique patterns of resting-state network connectivity in posttraumatic stress disorder: A PGC-ENIGMA PTSD Consortium investigation ](https://www.medrxiv.org/content/10.1101/2021.06.24.21259102v1)*** *This is the pre-print that describes the original investigation with the ENGIMA PTSD resting-state set, led by Marisa C. Ross, PhD*
 -   ***[Nicolini, Bordier, & Bifone 2017 Community detection in weighted brain connectivity networks beyond the resolution limit:](https://www.sciencedirect.com/science/article/pii/S1053811916306449)*** *This is the primary resource for description of PACO and its use in functional brain networks*

 ## Methodology